 If you are an avid shooter, you know what it’s like to go through hundreds and thousands of rounds of ammunition.
 Investing in a progressive reloading press is a smart financial step and a time saver.
-We’ve taken a closer look at the best progressive reloading presses available today so that you can make the best choice for you.
+Maybe you’ve tried hand reloading before and it wasn’t as performant as you wanted.
+We’ve taken a closer look at the best progressive reloading presses available today so that you can make the best choice for you and your ammo needs.

 There are two types of progressive reloading presses you should know about — manual and auto index.
 With the manual press, you have to move the shell plate manually, which takes more time and increases the chance for mistakes.
 With the auto, the shell plate moves on its own while you pull the handle.